UNGlobalPulse/UNGP-settlement-modelling/docs/source/intro.rst

 framework - leaving this to the JUNE code itself to be documented.

-We lay out the documentation such that we first address the data inputs - how to construct the input data necessary to run the model.
-Next we cover the config file set ups which specify how the model is setup, how the disease spreads, and which interventions (e.g. lockdowns, vaccines etc.) are turned on in the model.
+We lay out the documentation in the following way:

+1. First we address the minmal high level changes needed to run the model for a new location - the :ref:`data inputs <data-inputs>` (how to construct the input data necessary to run the model), the :ref:`config file <configs>` changes which specify how the model is setup, and then how :ref:`model-running <run the model>` model without changing anything else.

-Once we have covered the higher level changes to the model, we cover the code operations and how they are used before discussing how to run the model.
-Finally, we cover the outputs of the model.
+2. Once we have covered the higher level changes to the model, we cover the code operations and how they are used to provide more understanding of the underlying mechanics, as well as which bits might be changes to allow for more fine-grained control over the model.
+This includes a overview of the :ref:`model setup <model-setup>` and a dive into the way the :ref:`disease characteristics
+   <disease-characteristics>` are handled.

 Details of the use of this package are presened in our `paper
 <https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1009360>`_